-To classify the query image, classic few-shot classification methods such as ProtoNet~\cite{snell2017prototypical_net} apply a simple fixed distance metric~{\em i.e.,} Cosine distance, Euclidean distance,~{\em etc.} In this work, we include a general relation module~\cite{sung2018relation_net} along with a fixed distance metric via a co-training mechanism as a metric module, resulting in a more robust similarity measurement for comparing the embedding feature $f_{\mathrm{EM}}(q)$ of a query image $q$ to the general class descriptor $\mathbf{C}_k$ of the $k$-th class.
+It remains crucial on how to measure the similarity between the query embedding $\mathbf{e}^m_q$ and the $K$ class descriptors $\{\mathbf{c}^m, m \in [1,2,\dots,M]\}$.
+Existing works, such as ProtoNet~\cite{snell2017prototypical_net}, usually adopt a simple fixed distance metric,~{\em i.e.,} Cosine distance, Euclidean distance,~{\em etc.} In this work, we utilize a metric module which includes a general relation module~\cite{sung2018relation_net} along with a fixed distance metric via a co-training mechanism, resulting in a more robust similarity measurement for comparing the query embedding $\mathbf{e}^m_q$ to the general class descriptors $\{\mathbf{c}^m, m \in [1,2,\dots,M]\}$.
 Here we discuss the metric module in details.

-Similar to ProtoNet~\cite{snell2017prototypical_net}, we employ a Euclidean distance function and produce a distribution over all classes given a sample $q$ from the query set $\mathcal{Q}$.
-The distribution is based on a softmax over the distance between the sample feature (in the query set) and the general class descriptor.
+Similar to ProtoNet~\cite{snell2017prototypical_net}, we employ an Euclidean distance function and produce a distribution over all classes given a query image $\mathbf{x}^m_q$ from the query set $\mathcal{Q}$.
+The distribution is based on a softmax over the distance between the query embedding $\mathbf{e}^m_q$ and the general class descriptors $\{\mathbf{c}^m, m \in [1,2,\dots,M]\}$.
 The loss function can be defined as: